 Beautiful letter to Santa encapsulates the spirit of Christmas past, including a wish list and a good luck message to Father Claus

 “I simply couldn’t believe it.
 I never knew about this letter.
-I never even knew it existed,” Victor told the Irish Times.
+I never even knew it existed,” Bartlem told the Irish Times.

 The letter, which captured the spirit of Christmas past, included a present wish list and a good luck message to Santa.